 Open: Giraffe Manor is open from 1st June till 30th April.

 Location: Giraffe Manor is about 20kms from Nairobi in a large estate.
 It is a 40 to 90 minute drive from Jomo Kenyatta airport (depending on traffic) and 20 minutes from Wilson airport.

-Rooms: There are 10 rooms, all en-suite and can accommodate up to 24 people and include 2 family suites.
+Rooms: There are 12 rooms, all en-suite, including 2 family suites.
+The 3 doubles are called Betty, Lynn and Arlene, the 4 double/twins are Daisy, Jack, Marlon and Helen, the triple is called Kelly.
+2 new rooms were added in 2017, each named after a resident giraffe: Edd and Salma.
+The 2 suites are named Finch Hatton and Karen Blixen, with both sleeping up to 2 adults and 3 children.
 Room facilities include mosquito nets, a hair dryer, torch, safe, phone and Wi-Fi internet access.
 Extra beds can be added for family accommodation.
-6 of the suites are in the main manor house and 4 are in the garden manor.
+Most rooms are suites are located in the main manor house with others in the garden.
 The latter are air conditioned.

 Activities: The Giraffe Centre is a short walk from the hotel and entry is free to hotel guests.
 It has a 1.5km nature trail and is good for bird watching as well as learning about the endangered Rothschild Giraffes.
 The hotel can arrange private sightseeing trips and excursions to the Daphne Sheldrick Elephant Orphanage, Karen Blixen Museum, the Kenyan National Museum, Matt Bronze and Marula Studios.